-Fig. 5.60: Contraints Management.
+Fig. 1.18: Contraints Management.

-- Range: to set a range the parameters value has to satisfy; - Decimal: to set a maximal decimal places for the parameters.
+- Date: here you can set a customized format type of date; - Regular Expression: to set a regular expression validation rule; - Max/Min Length: it lets you set the maximum and/or minimum character parameters length; - Range: to set a range the parameters value has to satisfy; - Decimal: to set a maximal decimal places for the parameters.

-5.3.4.4 Creating an analytical driver
+1.1.4.3 Creating an analytical driver